USGS-R/inlmisc/README.md

 for creating word clouds, and needs to be accessible through the command window.

-To install the development version of **inlpubs**, you need to clone the repository and build from source, or run:
+To install the development version of **inlmisc**, you need to clone the repository and build from source, or run:

 ``` r